 - Intensive outpatient program (IOP)

-Prescription medication, such as antidepressants, can balance the brain’s neurotransmitters for energy and mood regulation.
+Antidepressants can be prescribed by a psychiatrist if other methods of regulating SAD continue to fall short of expectations.
+Prescription medication can balance the brain’s neurotransmitters for energy and mood regulation.
 Your primary care provider should prescribe and monitor drugs for SAD treatment.

 Do you suspect your teen has seasonal depression?
-Failure to seek immediate treatment can impact your loved one’s life, sometimes causing long-term consequences.
-Depression is treatable at rehab using proven techniques.
+If your answer is yes, you should never ignore the signs.
+Failure to seek immediate treatment can lead to long-term consequences in your teen’s life.
+Seasonal Depression is treatable at rehab using proven techniques.
 Please consult with our expert to evaluate the child’s condition and recommend a personalized treatment plan.
 Contact Destinations for Teens at 877.466.0620 to schedule an appointment with our therapist.